Preview Changes will not be visible to customers until published.

 • "None" prevents all users from using eSignature.

 Tip: When turning on eSignature, the feature will be immediately available to the firm as the default is set to "All."
+Once the permissions setting is moved to "Some" or "None," only those Offices (or no one) will have eSignature access.

-3. Lastly, if you'd like to use personalized Engagement Workflows for designated Offices, this step outlines the process to ensure those specific Offices are assigned to the appropriate Engagement workflow.
+1. Lastly, if you'd like to use personalized Engagement Workflows for designated Offices, this step outlines the process to ensure those specific Offices are assigned to the appropriate Engagement workflow.

 Navigate to Firm Settings > Engagement tab to create a specific Segmented Engagement workflow(s).
 Scroll to the next section to learn more about the different customizable workflow options available to you.